-Understanding the impacts of COVID-19 on our economy, particularly on small businesses, Osceola County is allocating funding received through the CARES Act towards an emergency grant program for locally owned and independently operated small businesses within the county that have been negatively impacted by the current COVID-19 pandemic crisis.
+Understanding the impacts of COVID-19 on all sectors of our economy, including small businesses and non-profits, Osceola County is allocating funding received through the CARES Act towards an emergency grant program for locally owned and independently operated small businesses and non-profit entities within the county that have been negatively impacted by the current COVID-19 pandemic crisis.

-This one-time grant will provide critical support to help offset a portion of lost revenue during this global pandemic, as well as, costs incurred in resuming operations while ensuring guest and staff safety.
-Eligible businesses may receive emergency funding on a reimbursement basis, based on the following tiers:
+This one-time grant will provide critical support to help offset a portion of operational costs during this global pandemic, as well as, costs incurred in resuming operations while ensuring guest and staff safety.
+Eligible applicants may receive emergency funding on a reimbursement basis, based on the following tiers:

-- Up to $2,500 for home based businesses, and businesses with one (1) employee
+- Up to $5,000 for home based businesses, and businesses with one (1) employee, or non-profits with no employees (volunteers only).

 Applications under this program will be processed in the order they are received while funds last.
 Priority in processing and/or disbursement may be given to owners that have not received Federal and/or State dollars in support of these initiatives and to owners that are also Osceola County residents.